ntisservices/OBSOLETE-ntis-dotnet-web-services-Release2.4/README.md

 	Modify any of the requests and enter suitable values, or copy any of the example messages provided in the "exampleRequests" folder, which match the message to be tested, and paste over the contents of the "Request 1" sample generated.
 	Click the green play arrow at the top of the request and check that a success response is sent.
 	The message requests and responses will be logged in 'C:\temp\logs\SOAP'.

+### General Notes

+Note: The example implementation files contain the wsdl and xsd used to generate the WCF service proxy, if regenerating the proxy from these files svcutil will set ReplyAction = "*" which causes the operation not to appear on the wsdl generated dynamically by IIS.
+This will cause new applications referencing the service to not find the push operation, it should not however affect existing applications.